pokepark/PokemonRaidBot/README.md

 `"SHARE_CHATS":"-100111222333,-100444555666"`
 `"SHARE_CHATS_LEVEL_5":"-100444555666"`

+#### Raids from Webhook

+You can receive Raids from a mapping system such as MAD via Webhook.
+For that you need to setup `"WEBHOOK_CHATS":"-100444555666"` or by Raidlevel `"WEBHOOK_CHATS_LEVEL_5":"-100444555666"` All raids will be published in these chats.

+#### Filter Raids from Webhook / geoconfig.json

+If you have multiple Chats for different Areas you can setup them in `"WEBHOOK_CHATS_LEVEL_5_0":"-100444555666"` matching with your configuration in the geoconfig.json.
+Go to http://geo.jasparke.net/ and create an Area (Geofence), where your gyms are.
+When you are finished, click on 'exp' and save the coordinates to your geoconfig.json.
+And for the ID 0 you use "WEBHOOK_CHATS_LEVEL_5_0", for ID 1 "WEBHOOK_CHATS_LEVEL_5_1" and so on.
+The raids will only be posted into the defined chats.

+#### Extended Raid-Sharing

+If you are using multiple Channel, you can setup one Channel as Main-Channel "SHARE_CHATS_AFTER_ATTENDANCE":"-100444555666" and on votes in different Channel, the Raid will be shared to your Main-Channel.
+Activate this function with "SHARE_AFTER_ATTENDANCE":true
+This is important for Raids from Webhooks.
+All Raids were posted to one Channel, which can be muted to the users.
+But if someone votes for a raid, this raid will be posted to a unmuted channel, where all others get a notification.

 ## Trainer settings

 The command '/trainer' allows users of the bot to change their trainer data like team and level.
 It is also used to share a message that allows trainers to modify their trainer data like team and level to another chat.
 To share this message, every chat specified in the raid sharing list like SHARE_CHATS are used.